qodesmith/background-image-gallery/README.md

 # Background Image Gallery

 Fullscreen fading image goodness!
-This is a tiny JavaScript library for creating a fullscreen background image gallery where the images fade from one to the other.
+This is a tiny (963 bytes gzipped!)
+JavaScript library for creating a fullscreen background image gallery where the images fade from one to the other.
 Made with nothing but *love* and *vanilla JavaScript* (redundant, I know).

 ## Installation